-Prerequisite: None Corequisite: BIO 102L 45 lecture - 45 lab hours
+Prerequisite: None Corequisite: BIO 102L 45 lecture - 45 lab hours Fulfills core elements: 7,8,10,15,16,17

 This course covers the basic structure and function of the human body, as well as human interactions with the larger biological community, including issues of health and disease, food use and labeling, and environmental pollution.
 Comparisons to other organisms highlight the ways in which we adapt to our world.
 Includes a laboratory portion involving the use of models, dissection, demonstrations, and actual medical equipment.